The adaptable law enforcement officer: Developing a measure of adaptive effectiveness

-The ability to adapt to changing situations is vital for law enforcement officers who are charged with the objective of establishing contact and building relationships with sources in criminal environments (i.e., covert law enforcement).
-Not only do these officers have to maintain a guise of adhering to a criminal conduct, they have to react fittingly to novel and uncertain situational demands.
+The ability to adapt to changing situations is vital for law enforcement officers who are charged with the objective of establishing contact and building relationships with sources in criminal environments (i.e. covert law enforcement).
+Not only do these officers have to maintain a guise of adhering to criminal conduct, but they also have to react fittingly to novel and uncertain situational demands.

 This project aims to develop a behavioural measure of adaptability relevant for police contexts.
 To examine adaptive behaviour, we have developed a novel experimental set-up inspired by observations of the training at the Los Angeles Police Department.

-In Experiment 1, university students will take the role of an ‘agent’ that has to complete three ‘undercover missions’.
+Experiment 1 – University students will take the role of an ‘agent’ that has to complete three ‘undercover missions’.
 Adaptive behaviour will be elicited by three features: a goal, an expectation, and a violation of that expectation.
-This violation creates the novel or unexpected situation that participants must adapt to in order to attain their mission objective.
-Adaptability will be measured as the adjustments made in response to the changed situational demand.
+This violation creates a novel or unexpected situation that participants must adapt to in order to attain their mission objective.
+Adaptability will be measured as the adjustments made in response to the changing situational demand.

 This research has the potential to substantially impact practice.
 Our contacts in police units in both the US and the Netherlands confirm the importance of adaptive skill in the safety and security domain.
 They have expressed great interest in the development of a behavioural measure of adaptability and a better understanding of the role of adaptation in goal achievement, with the ultimate aim of training adaptive skill in a more systematic fashion.